Winter Walking and Mountaineering: An Essential Kit List

 Dry Bags and Waterproof Liners

 Use a large dry bag or a rubble sack to shield your gear from the most of the water.
-A top tip is to organize essentials like gloves and electronics into smaller colored dry bags for quick finding.
-It also means nothing else is getting wet whilst your rooting around.
+A top tip is to organise essentials like gloves and electronics into smaller, coloured dry bags for quick location.
+It also means that nothing else gets wet, whilst you're rooting around.

 Photo credit: Exped